 Use monitoring workflows to catch and re-use social mentions quickly.
 Fresh social proof performs better than outdated examples.

-Leveraging Mydrop for Social Proof
+How Mydrop Makes Social Proof Easier

 Unified Calendar